satisfactorymodding/smr-frontend/CONTRIBUTING.md

 If you do not specify which environment you want to use when running `bun` comands, `development` will be used by default.
-The process for specifting an environment is covered in the next section.
+The process for specifying an environment is covered in the next section.

 ### Loading Environment Variables